ophub/amlogic-s9xxx-openwrt/install-program/README.md

 # install-program

-Install to emmc script for Phicomm-N1 & S905x3-Boxs, which will help you to copy openwrt system to emmc.
+Install and Upgrading openwrt to the emmc for S905x3-Boxs and Phicomm-N1.

 ## Install to Phicomm-N1 emmc partition and upgrade instructions